vanzanden/ggsolvencyii/README.md

     #> [1] "scaling is based on a max (level= 1) value of 25.7433642812936"
     #> [1] "scaling is based on a max (level= 1) value of 25.7433642812936"
     #> [1] "scaling is based on a max (level= 1) value of 25.7433642812936"

+The total surface (to the centerpoint of each circle) of the outer segments show the size of undiversified risks.
+Diversification is made visible by the difference between the risk segment and the next segment nearer to the center of the plot.
+The red (out)lines are displayed for comparison with the previous SCR buildup.

 Baseplot and options
 --------------------